 The Administrative Committee of the Waste Management Employee Benefit Plans (the "Administrative Committee") has been named to serve as administrator and fiduciary of the Plan.
-Prior to the Merger, WM was party to a Defined Contribution Plans Master Trust Agreement (the "Master Trust") with State Street Bank and Trust Company ("State Street") whereby State Street served as trustee of the Plan.
-In connection with the Merger, the Master Trust was terminated and all assets were transferred into the Plan's trust (the "Trust").
-Bank of America serves as trustee of the Plan pursuant to a Defined Contribution Plan Trust Agreement (the "Trust Agreement").
+Bank of America, N.A. ("Bank of America") serves as trustee of the Plan pursuant to a Defined Contribution Plan Trust Agreement (the "Trust Agreement") and Merrill Lynch, Pierce, Fenner & Smith Incorporated ("BAML") serves as the Plan's third-party recordkeeper.